collective/pas.plugins.headers/README.rst

 When getting the properties for the current user, the properties plugin will calculate the ``age`` property.
 It reads the ``HEADER_age`` header, which may give a string like ``'42'``.
 It then calls the ``int`` parser to turn this into integer ``42``.

+Note: the properties plugin is currently the only part where the parsers are used.
+So it is not used when getting for example the user id from a header.

 If you specify a parser that does not exist, the parser is ignored and you get the unmodified header value.